flowtoolz/flowtoolz.github.io/_posts/2018-11-13-zen-in-the-art-of-software-architecture-introduction.md

 However, most code-related techniques are quite low-level.
 The domain model is just one part of the application, object-oriented design principles have mostly local scope, and a thousand perfect little TDD cycles with perfect little tests and refactorings can still amount to a mess in the big picture.

-That's why we developers crave higher-level frameworks and models to guide our micro decisions.
+That's why we developers crave higher-level frameworks and patterns to guide our micro decisions.
 And that's where the A-word comes in: architecture.

 ## Is Architecture For Houses?